Allerson-SM/Allerson-SM/README.md

 -->

 - 👋 Hi, I’m Allerson
-- 💼 Currently I work with Node.js
+- 💼 Currently working with Node.js
 - 🌱 I'm learning Jest and Typescript.
 - 🤩 I also like the .Net ecosystem and know some basics of them.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/allerson-santana-medeiros-2b7b64176" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white "/></a>